 - Evening is free to enjoy the jazz clubs in the area, relax in the garden of Hotel National or enjoy a Cuba Libra.

-Day 6 – Thursday :: A presentation of Hemingway’s life, Club Havana-private club, vintage american cars, farewell dinner and last night in Havana
+Day 6 – Thursday :: Hemingway Scholar, Arts and Crafts Market, Club Havana-private club, vintage american cars, farewell dinner and last night in Havana

 - Breakfast in hotel.
 (Included)

 - Morning presentation by a recognized Hemingway scholar on his life in Cuba and his works based on Cuban experiences and places.
 The discussion will take place in a private lounge at the Hotel Florida on Calle Obispo, not far from where Hemingway stayed before buying Finca Vigia.
 This is the street he would walk to get to his favorite drinking establishments.
 (Included)